 Prolific forward Lacazette is the 20-goals-a-season striker Gooners have been craving for since the departure of Dutch striker Robin Van Persie to Manchester United in 2012.
 Failure to land key target Thomas Lemar though was definitely a blow to Wenger’s transfer plans.

 Many sports betting fans would think Wenger’s inability to secure a deal for the sensational Monaco winger would greatly affect Arsenal’s Odds on winning the Premier League title this season.
-But pundits and sports betting sites such as william hill £30 free bet are backing the Gunners to go all the way to win the league title regardless.

 In terms of outgoings, while it was definitely sad for the club to lose Alex Oxlade-Chamberlain especially to a direct rival Liverpool, Wenger’s main aim was to keep hold of Chilean star Alexis Sanchez, which was achieved in quite surreal circumstances towards the end of the window.